GHOST-Aram/api-testing/README.md

 Here is the order in which we are going to learn how to test API routes the easy way:

 1. Configure a test environment.
-2. Create a simple Node API.
+2. Create a simple Express API.
 3. Modularize your application for easy testing.
 4. Write your first route test.
 5. Write a test involving database operation.